 Bake & Cool Cake

-Next, level the top of the cake and turn it upside down on the cake platter to frost.
+Next, level the top of the cake (if needed) and turn it upside down on the cake platter to frost.

 Frost Your Cake